 These assessments provide information about environmental and work style preferences, industries and job titles for further exploration, and personal strengths from which students can gain career success and satisfaction.
 There is a small fee associated with the assessments, which is due at the time the results are provided.
-(Back to TOC)

-10.4.4.
+10.3.4.
 Events and Workshops

 Workshops are offered each semester to prepare students for life after college, including resume writing, interviewing, professional dress, workplace/social etiquette, professional branding, and job search techniques.
 Each year a number of prospective employers and graduate schools visit the campus for the purpose of providing information on careers and advanced degree opportunities.
 Current information on permanent, summer and part-time job opportunities is made available to both students and alumni.
-Career development staff hosts an annual on-campus career and internship fair and joins with local professional organizations that sponsor off-campus career fairs.
+Career development staff members host on-campus career and internship fairs, and join with local professional organizations that sponsor off-campus career fairs.

-10.4.5.
+10.3.5.
 Career-Related Courses